allartk/leaflet.offline/README.md

 ## Develop

-See gulp task.
+Use gulp tasks.
 Also make sure you use eslint in your editor.